 Are you one of those people who first need a hot cup of tea to get into the aisles in the morning?
 If so, you are probably not aware that when making a cup of tea, we already practice the simplest form of extraction.
-And this is what the current article is about: from plant to extract – featuring essential oils (EO).
-In animal nutrition, plant extracts, especially essential oils, have become indispensable effective components in feed additives.
+And this is what the current article is about: from plant to extract – featuring essential oils in animal nutrition.
+In animal nutrition, plant extracts, especially essential oils (EO), have become indispensable effective components in feed additives.
 Therefore, this article will sort of focusing on an “upstream” step in obtaining these desired substances.
 Let´s get started!

 After reading this article you will know about…